Doron Almog: Biography

 Doron Almog was born in Rishon LeZion, the eldest of four children.
 He attended the Hebrew Reali School in Haifa, and attended military boarding school while in high school.
 In 1973, his brother Eran, a soldier in the IDF Armored Corps, was killed in action during the Yom Kippur War.

 Almog married Didi Frida in 1978, and they had three children: Nitzan, Eran, and Shoham.
-His son Eran, who was named after his brother, was born with brain damage, and suffered from severe autism and mental retardation.
+His son Eran, who was named after his brother, was born with brain damage, and suffered from severe autism and intellectual disability.
 He died at age 23 on February 6, 2007.
 His daughter Shoham was born with a severe injury to an artery in her heart, and died a month after her birth in 1991.

 Almog founded Aleh Negev, a village for the disabled which provides residential, medical and social services to the handicapped of southern Israel.
 After Eran's death, Aleh Negev's name was changed to Nachalat Eran.

 Five members of the Almog family from Haifa - Ze'ev Almog, 71, his wife Ruth, 70, their son Moshe, 43, and grandsons Tomer Almog, 9, and Assaf Staier, 11 - were killed in the suicide bombing of Maxim restaurant in Haifa on October 4, 2003, while Oran Almog, 10, was grievously injured and blinded.